FAQ`s

 Day time: every three hours.
 Poop nappies always change immediately.

 Night time: one night nappy can be worn all night.
 Either the Siesta night fitted or two flats.
-Day time solutions do not work for night time.
+The Snappit Pro needs 2 - 3 boosters and is not a solution for heavier wetters.

 When must I add a booster?

-Newborns : from about three weeks old, babies start to wee a lot more as feeding increases.
-Add a booster (see below) to the Dawn patrol fitted and the flat.
+Newborns : from about 3 weeks old, babies start to wee a lot more as feeding increases.
+Add a booster (see below) to the Dawn patrol fitted or a Flat.
 Two boosters may be needed.
 If the nappy is very wet, this is the sign to boost.
 After 2 - 3 hours of wear, aim for a smallish dry patch at the back.
 80% should be visibly wet, soaked through.
 Boosters are designed to soak up the pee.
+They are required to use our system correctly.

-Night nappies from 6kg: add a booster or two if the nappy is very wet in the morning and/ or if there is a wetness red rash.
+Night nappies from 6kg: add a booster or 2 if the nappy is very wet in the morning.
 For rashes, troubleshoot here.

 Can covers be reused?